-- Ensure that open space and parks have an ecological, social, cultural, recreational, and/or aesthetic function that operates in a safe and sustainable manner, and aligns with the relevant - Promote, conserve, and enhance an interconnected open space system, one that is geared to the needs of the identified business areas. - Provide suitable open space and parks to accommodate development of an interconnected regional and local activetransportation network. - Promote the principles of 'Crime Prevention Through Environmental Design' (CPTED) in the development of open spaceand parks.
+- Ensure that open space and parks have an ecological, social, cultural, recreational, and/ or aesthetic function that operates in a safe and sustainable manner, and aligns with the relevant plans. - Promote, conserve, and enhance an interconnected open space system, one that is geared to the needs of the identified business areas.